A brief introduction to matrix hydrodynamics: Further topics

 \subsection{Axisymmetric three-dimensional Euler equations}

-All the developments listed so far has been on two-dimensional domains (typically the sphere).
-Indeed, the matrix hydrodynamics approach fail to directly extend to three-dimensional domains.
+All the developments listed so far have been on two-dimensional domains (typically the sphere).
+Indeed, the matrix hydrodynamics approach fails to directly extend to three-dimensional domains.
 Essentially, this limitation stems from quantization, which relies on the symplectic structure of two-dimensional, compact manifolds, and the fact that incompressibility then implies that the fluid velocity field is Hamiltonian.
 Nevertheless, the \emph{axisymmetric} 3-D Euler equations on the 3-sphere admits a matrix hydrodynamics discretization, as developed by Modin and Preston~\cite{MoPr2025}.
-Numerical simulations based on this method shows a faster-than-exponential growth of the maximum vorticity.
-The authors also use the finite-dimensional model to study Riemannian curvature and Jacobi equations in the context of axisymmetric 3-D Euler.
+Numerical simulations based on this method show a faster-than-exponential growth of the maximum vorticity.
+The authors also used the finite-dimensional model to study Riemannian curvature and Jacobi equations in the context of axisymmetric 3-D Euler.